Our friends in real estate often use these names to refer to us wholesalers—and you know what? In most cases, we deserve to be called such things.

 I am going to tell you up front that a lot of what I am going to say today may come across as harsh, but my intention isn’t to bash anybody.
 As a man of faith, I have nothing but love for all people.
 But as an industry, we wholesalers have a lot we need to change.

-The truth is, there are several things I see people do in this business that justify the raunchy names we get, and today, it is my goal to shed light on the darkness, so that we can wholesalers can change.
+The truth is there are several things I see people do in this business that justify the raunchy names we get, and today, it is my goal to shed light on the darkness, so that we as wholesalers can change.

-In my last blog post, I highlighted to you why I love wholesaling as a real estate strategy, and in the feedback I got, a lot of people were elated to finally have a positive voice standing up for the honest side of this business.
+In a past blog post, I highlighted why I love wholesaling as a real estate strategy, and in the feedback I got, a lot of people were elated to finally have a positive voice standing up for the honest side of this business.

 But do you know why there is so much bad talk about us?
 It is because most wholesalers have terrible habits, and they are hurting the rest of us!

 I’m sure you’ve heard the saying “A bad apple spoils the whole bunch,” and it really rings true.

 The Top 6 Ways Wholesalers Need to Change, Right Now!

 In the following sections, I am attempting to highlight the six major areas of change that need to occur in the actions and habits of the majority who call themselves wholesalers.

 1. Wholesalers Need to Stop Selling Other People’s Deals at Different Prices